 And be sure to find out whether your credit cards charge balance transfer fees.
 You should only transfer your balance if you’ll save more in interest than you’ll lose in fees.

 An installment loan with a low APR is another great way to consolidate high-interest credit card debt.
 Simply borrow enough to pay off all your credit accounts in one fell swoop, and trade your debts for a single easy monthly payment.

 These debt consolidation loans are a popular way to reduce interest expenses and establish a structured plan to get out of debt.
 And it won’t just save you money — it’ll also provide peace of mind.
 Streamlining your debt into a single payment can make the process simpler and less intimidating, improving your odds of staying on top of your payments.

 First, try negotiating directly with your credit card company.
-You may be eligible for a loss mitigation program (also called forbearance or hardship programs).
-If your credit card company agrees to such a program, they may let you postpone some monthly payments.
-Or they may lower your interest rate until your balance is repaid in full.
-They may even be open to negotiating a debt settlement.
+You may be eligible for a loss mitigation program (also called a hardship program or forbearance).
+If your credit card company agrees to it, they may let you postpone some payments, or lower your interest rate until your balance is repaid in full.

 Ready to get started?
 If you’re looking for a credit card with a 0% interest introductory period, you can compare our top recommended credit card companies here.

 Or if you’d rather consolidate your debt with a loan, check out these reputable lenders.